libgit2/libgit2/THREADING.md

 user of libgit2 may use OpenSSL independently and the locking settings must survive libgit2 shutting down.

+As using these libraries without taking extra steps is unsafe, we err on the side of caution and lock around operations with these libraries.
+If you have set up thread safety for these librarires, you may call `git_openssl_set_threadafe()` and/or `git_libssh2_set_threadsafe()` which tell libgit2 that the libraries are thread-safe themselves and there is no need to take these locks.

 libgit2 does provide a last-resort convenience function `git_openssl_set_locking()` (available in `sys/openssl.h`) to use the platform-native mutex mechanisms to perform the locking, which you may